 This course introduces the student to the complex laws affecting the loan brokering business.
 It is designed for those already involved in a real estate career and for those considering a career in the real estate loan marketplace.
 It is also a valuable course for borrowers so that they can understand the loan process.
 This course is one of the acceptable electives for obtaining a Real Estate Sales license or a Real Estate Broker's License.
+Specific course content is applicable towards Real Estate Appraiser Licensing (check with real estate instructors for content and subject categories based on Office of Real Estate Appraiser's requirements).
 (CSU)